 Laying the groundwork

-Lots of things should be done before spending your first dollar on advertising, but here is a comprehensive list of seven absolute must-do items.
-It is in no way comprehensive, but if you haven’t done those seven things, every penny you spend on ads is basically wasted.
-(And you wondered why Google and Facebook’s stocks are rising and rising and rising … )
+Lots of things should be done before spending your first cent on advertising, but here is a list of seven absolute must-do items.

 1. Make your website faster

 That is if it isn’t already 10 years old and needs to be rebuilt from scratch.
 Speed is not just the key to SEO ranking and user experience, it is also a factor in the ad score.
 If your page doesn’t come up fast enough after someone clicks on an ad, you have wasted money on a click.
 Nobody waits more than 5 seconds for a page to load.

 There is a reason why Google is putting mobile first.
 Mobile devices are the way we consume content today, on the go, on the road, on the move.
 A website has to work on mobile, fast and fluently, with the right design focus and usability.
 Too many dollars are wasted on ads that lead to pages you can’t see on mobile.